-Using USB Power Adapter PD-E1, you can charge LP-E6NH/LP-E6N batteries without removing them from the battery grip.
+Using USB Power Adapter PD-E1, you can charge LP-E6N batteries without removing them from the battery grip.

-- You can also charge a single LP-E6NH/LP-E6N battery at one time.
+- You can also charge a single LP-E6N battery at one time.
 Or, you can charge the battery grip by itself. - LP-E6 cannot be charged this way.
-You cannot charge even when using a combination of LP-E6 and LP-E6N (or LP-E6 and LP-E6NH). - Charging stops if you operate the camera.
+If LP-E6N and LP-E6 batteries are both attached, neither will be charged. - Charging stops if you operate the camera.